 Why Does My Air Conditioner Capacitor Keep Going Out

 The primary cause of an air conditioner capacitor going out is exposure to excessive heat.
-Make sure that the AC is kept in shade and the air circulation inside AC is not obstructed.
+Make sure that the AC is kept in the shade and that the air circulation inside the AC is not obstructed.
 Another cause may be using a 370 VAC capacitor instead of the 440 VAC one for cost-cutting purposes.

 What Happens if I Put the Wrong Capacitor in My AC